Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

-If the forecast suggests the weather should be relatively dry and warm, it’ll be great in the months on either side of a summer season.
+If the forecast suggests the weather should be relatively dry and warm, it’ll be great in the milder months on either side of the summer season.

-This tent is an excellent choice for camping in warm weather because the overall design aims to improve the airflow and keep the interior well-ventilated.
+This tent is an excellent choice for camping in warm weather because the overall design improves the airflow and keeps the interior well-ventilated.